sohaibfarooqi/consumer/README.md

 Github pre-commit hooks can be ver useful to automate things like code formating, running linters and checking for missing migrations.
 Use following commands to enable them:

-  - Run `pip pre-commit install` to enable the hook into your git repo.
+  - Run `pre-commit install` to enable the hook into your git repo.
 The hook will run automatically for each commit.
   - Run `git commit -m "Your message" -n` to skip the hook if you need.